Unboxed-Software/solana-course/content/movie-review-pt2.md

 ### Build and Deploy

 Our Movie Review program is finally complete.
 We are now ready to build and deploy our program!
+If you need more time with this project to feel comfortable with these concepts, have a look at the [solution](https://beta.solpg.io/62ad36a2b5e36a8f6716d45d) code before continuing.

 ![Gif Build and Deploy Program](../assets/movie-review-pt2-build-deploy.gif)

 You can test your program by submitting a transaction with the right instruction data.
-For that, feel free to use [this script](https://github.com/Unboxed-Software/solana-movie-client) or [the frontend](https://github.com/Unboxed-Software/solana-movie-frontend) we built in the [Serialize Custom Instruction Data lesson](serialize-instruction-data.md).
+For that, feel free to use [this script](https://github.com/Unboxed-Software/solana-movie-client) or [the frontend](https://github.com/Unboxed-Software/solana-movie-frontend/tree/solution-deserialize-account-data) we built in the [Deserialize Custom Instruction Data lesson](deserialize-custom-data.md).
 In both cases, make sure you copy and paste the program ID for your program into the appropriate area of the source code to make sure you're testing the right program.

 If you use the frontend, simply replace the `MOVIE_REVIEW_PROGRAM_ID` in both the `MovieList.tsx` and `Form.tsx` components with the address of the program you’ve deployed.
 Then run the frontend, submit a view, and refresh the browser to see the review.

 # Challenge

+Now it’s your turn to build something independently.
+Equipped with the concepts intoduced in this lesson, you now know everything you'll need to recreate the Student Intro program from Module 1.

+Once you've finished writing the program, you can then build and deploy your program the same way we did in the demo above.
+You can then test your program using the same [frontend code](https://github.com/Unboxed-Software/solana-student-intros-frontend/tree/solution-deserialize-account-data) from the challenge section of the [Deserialize Custom Instruction Data lesson](deserialize-custom-data.md).
+Remember to replace the program ID in the frontend with the one you've deployed!